lwjohnst86/analyzing-cohorts-course/chapter1.md

 xp: 100
 ```

-Usually you can determine the cohort design from the variables in the dataset.
-Which variables in the Framingham study give us an indication of the cohort design?
-What is the cohort design?
+It's usually possible to determine the cohort design from the variables within the dataset.
+There are at least two variables in the Framingham Heart study that give us some indication of the cohort design.
+Recall that cohorts involve a data collection *period*.

-We expect you to be (at least a bit) familiar with the tidyverse packages and functions, since you will need to use packages such as `dplyr`, `tidyr`, and `ggplot2` throughout this course.
-Note that `framingham` has not yet been tidied up, which we will do later in the course.
+The `dplyr` package has been loaded, as well as the `framingham` dataset.
+Again, note that `framingham` has not yet been tidied up, which we will do later in the course.

 `@pre_exercise_code`
 ```{r}